i026's Reviews

 Dislikes:

 I attended the cinema to view this film and found it to be highly enjoyable.
 The depiction of realism within the real world, particularly in relation to Mario and Luigi's struggles to earn a living, was especially well-executed.
 I appreciated that Mario and Luigi were not initially situated in the world where Princess Peach resides but were instead presented in a more human context.
-Their transition into Peach's world occurred accidentally through a magical tube, creating a logical progression within the narrative.
+Their transition into Peach's world occurred accidentally through the iconic warp pipe, creating a logical progression within the narrative.
 The film effectively ensured that various plot elements were interconnected, providing clear reasoning for the way events unfolded.

 However, I noted certain aspects that were less favorable.
 The pacing felt somewhat rushed, and Bowser's significance diminished towards the conclusion of the film.
 Rather than further exploring his motivations—particularly regarding his desire to marry Princess Peach—his role seemed to lose depth by the film's end.
 At least, this was how I perceived the final act of the movie.